atwx/silverstripe-vitehelper/README.md

 ## Vite Config

-We normally use the following config for vite.
-This defines:
+Our default config for vite defines:

 - the input files:
     - main.js: The entry point for main js